chaitanyarahalkar/Frost-Linux/docs/README.md

 ### Why Frost OS?

 Frost OS has a compilation of toolsets and softwares used by developers and engineers everywhere.
 Frost OS can be used in the live mode or
 Frost OS comes with an elegant and rich UI with support for dark mode.
+Frost OS is a project that aims to be on par with the security and reliability of Windows and MacOS and at the same time, giving complete flexibility and control to the user.

 #### Privacy & Security